 AI STAC, 4 December 2024, London

-The only conference focusing on the AI infrastructure needs of finance—from banking and insurance to trading and investment.
+AI STAC brings together CTOs and other technology leaders responsible for developing and deploying the solution stacks supporting the finance industry's rapid adoption of AI.
+This is the only conference focusing on the AI infrastructure needs of finance, from banking and insurance to trading and investment.

-By request of many senior financial technologists comes an event dedicated to the solution stacks needed to support the finance industry’s rapid adoption of AI—from software frameworks to chips, servers, networks, and storage.

-Come to discuss infrastructure for model and data exploration, training, and inference with deep neural networks (especially LLMs) and statistical ML.
+Come to discuss infrastructure for models and data exploration, training, and inference with deep neural networks (especially LLMs) and statistical machine learning—from the model to the metal™.
+The December agenda will cover technical challenges related to:

-We’ll send announcements to our subscribers as registration opens.
-(If you're not subscribed, please do so for free.)

 We're currently putting together the agenda for this event.